vishadshah/Custom-Reliable-File-Transfer-Protocol/README.md

 Designed and implemented file transfer protocol using sockets in user space on shell script and C. Bypassed transport layer with efficient NAK mechanism for reliability and achieved a throughput of 43Mbps over a 100 Mbps link with 20% loss and 200ms delay.

 Team Members:
-1 - Vishad Shah - vishadsh@usc.edu
+1 - Vishad Shah
-2 - Pavan Athreya - pavan.athreya@usc.edu
+2 - Pavan Athreya
-3 - Ekta Trivedi - etrivedi@usc.edu
+3 - Ekta Trivedi

 Files: